OlaoluwaM/distro-setup/src/distros/fedora/assets/manualInstructions.md

 3. Restore Fonts backed up with Deja Dup
    1. You can find the font configuration in the assets folder
 4. Reinstall locally downloaded rpm applications.
 Use the `installLocalRpms.sh` script
+   1. It can now be called from anywhere
 5. Perform other customizations
    1. If using gnome, restore (or reinstall) gnome extensions, settings, and other preferences
    2. Restore keybindings with the `restoreGnomeKeybindings` shell function